BB 12 Spoiler: Surbhi Reminds Sree Of Slap-gate Controversy & Annoys Him; Romil Saves Sree From Jail

 BB 12 Spoiler: Contenders For Kalkothri

-According to The Khabri report, there will be a task for Kalkothri contestants.
+According to The Khabri report, there will be a task for the Kalkothri contestants.
 Deepak, Sreesanth and Surbhi were contenders of Kalkothri.
 Karanvir, Romil and Rohit will be seen playing for Deepak, Sree and Surbhi, respectively.

 Romil Saves Sree From Getting Jailed

-Apparently, Romil finds the key in the ice-cream first in the ice-cream and won the task.
+Apparently, Romil finds the key in the ice-cream first and wins the task.
 Hence, Sree is out of jail.
 Surbhi and Deepak will be sent to the Kalkothri.

 Deepak Questions Sree & Dipika’s Bond

 In the upcoming episode, Deepak will be seen blaming Sreesanth for disrespecting the show.
-But Dipika comes to his defence and says that no one is right in the house and everyone make mistake or abuse each other.
+But Dipika comes to his defence and says that no one is right in the house and everyone makes mistakes or abuses each other.
 This upsets Deepak, who goes on to question her bond with Sreesanth.

 Surbhi Irritates Sreesanth By Reminding Him Of Slap-gate Controversy

 On the other hand, Surbhi too is seen targeting Sreesanth.
-She taunts him and calls him an arrogant and liar.
-She teases him by saying, "Mere saath bahot galat ho gaya life mein," which indicated towars Sree and Harbhajan's slap-gate controversy.
+She taunts him and calls him an arrogant person and a liar.
+She teases him by saying, "Mere saath bahot galat ho gaya life mein," which pointed at Sree and Harbhajan's slap-gate controversy.

-Apart from claiming that Sreesanth banks on the sympathy factor and believes that every time bad happens to him, she will be seen constantly repeating the word 'thappad' which annoys Sreesanth.
+Apart from claiming that Sreesanth banks on the sympathy factor and believes that every time bad things happen to him, she will be seen constantly repeating the word 'thappad' which annoys Sreesanth.

 Most Read: Latest TRP Ratings: Star Plus On Top Slot; Radhakrishn In Top 5; Kasautii Zindagi Kay Drops Down!